Bloomberg takes heat from Iowa, New Hampshire Dems for call to 're-order the primary calendar'

 Bloomberg highlighted in his opinion piece that Iowa and New Hampshire “are among the most homogeneous in the nation.
 While it’s great that candidates reach out to voters in these states at every pancake breakfast and town hall around, what about African-American, Latino, Asian American, Pacific Islanders, and other voters in places like Detroit, Montgomery, Phoenix, and Houston?”

-Bloomberg argued that technological advances like social media are giving all presidential candidates accessibility in larger states that were once out of reach to many contenders.
+Bloomberg argued that technological advances like social media are giving all presidential candidates accessibility in larger states that was once out of reach to many contenders.

 “The traditional justification for giving two small states so much influence is that larger states require more money.
 But with social media platforms and cable news, there are few barriers to getting a message out -- that's why more than two dozen Democrats entered the race,” Bloomberg said.